Open Channel Flow Calculator

 Three Channel Shapes

-Rectangular, trapezoidal, and circular (partially full pipe).
-Calculates area, wetted perimeter, and hydraulic radius for each shape.
+Rectangular, trapezoidal, and circular free-surface geometry.
+Reports area, wetted perimeter, hydraulic radius, and source-boundary caveats.

 Froude Number and Flow Regime